kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/README.md

 - **What is NVLink, and is it useful?** NVLink is a high speed interconnect between GPUs.
 This is something used if you have a cluster with +128 GPUs; in other cases it probably not beneficial.

+- **AMD GPUs + ROCm vs. NVIDIA GPUs + CUDA** This sound like julia vs. python, julia has a lot of potential (righlty) but python has a massive community.
+Firsyly, CUDA is GPU aware, but it only supports the GPUs of one vendor.
+ROCm is open source, so any vendor can work with it and port it to their platform.
+The biggest problem is that AMD GPUs lack of Tensor Cores, this makes their deep learning performance poor compared to NVIDIA GPUs.
+However, if you solve software and the lack of Tensor Cores, AMD still has a problem: the lack of community.
+If you have a problem with NVIDIA GPUs, you can Google the problem and find a solution.
+[Ref#1](https://www.admin-magazine.com/HPC/Articles/AMD-s-Greg-Stoner-on-ROCm), [Ref#2](https://timdettmers.com/2020/09/07/which-gpu-for-deep-learning/#What_is_NVLink_and_is_it_useful)

 ## CPUs vs GPUs
 (*Read this if you are interested to understand the inner working principles of GPUs*)
 - **How GPUs came about?** Developed by NVIDIA in 2007.